Web & Digital

 Trade-off: Next.js ships the React runtime to every page.
 For read-only content pages, this is unnecessary weight compared to Astro or SvelteKit.

 Wondering how your site stacks up against these benchmarks?
-Get a free audit and we will break down your performance metrics.
+Book your free session and get 3 months free and we will break down your performance metrics.

 #2: Vue + Nuxt + Vite